q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

 header:
   teaser: assets/python/threading.png
 ---
 Multi-threading in Python is often used when there are tasks related to I/O bound.
-But before going further, let's take few examples where multi-threading could be used:
+But before going further, let's take a few examples where multi-threading could be used:

-1. Downloading images from the web and doing image processing related tasks.
+1. Downloading images from the web and doing image processing-related tasks.
 It takes some time to download the image and some time to process it too but these two sub-tasks can be run either sequentially or parallelly.
 Running sequentially has some flaws when our system has multi-threading as our resources will not be using what is available.
-And another is image processing could take a long time and downloading will be paused when processing is going on.
+And another is image processing could take a long time and the download will be paused when processing is going on.
 But we could run these two tasks in independent threads.
 One thread will download images from the web and another will process that downloaded image.
 2. While doing machine learning tasks, we have to work with multiple data and process a lot before sending them to modeling.
 We could run multiple threads that our CPU supports and then perform pre-processing on them.
 3. Another application I recently did was for making a back-testing bot.
 Users will make different alerts with rules based on technical indicators and they will try to check if this alert will fire at this time of the day.
 One can run this test for a long period of time and the data is not related to each other.
-While testing sequentially, it was quite slow and was not running on the full capacity of the system.
+While testing sequentially, it was quite slow and was not running at the full capacity of the system.
 But when I made different threads and ran clusters of different dates, it was surprisingly fast.
 4. Another I built is also for a trading bot.
-There will be an API listening to the user's request to buy stock options based on strike price, symbol and expiry date.
-Also we had to use [bracket order](https://www.investopedia.com/terms/b/bracketedbuyorder.asp).
+There will be an API listening to the user's request to buy stock options based on the strike price, symbol, and expiry date.
+Also, we had to use [bracket order](https://www.investopedia.com/terms/b/bracketedbuyorder.asp).
 I had to keep a track of these orders.
-So I ran distinct threads for distinct order until they were filled.
+So I ran distinct threads in distinct order until they were filled.
 This way one order runs independently of another.

 ## Using `threading`
-`threading` is one of the standard python libraries to do thread based multiprocessing.
+Multi-threading in Python can be done using builtin module too. `threading` is one of the standard python libraries to do thread-based multiprocessing.
 Please follow the [documentation](https://docs.python.org/3/library/threading.html) for modules.

 ### Simple Example
-Lets create a simple example where we will print even numbers in one and odds in another function.
+Let's create a simple example of multi-threading in Python where we will print even numbers in one and odds in another function.
 Even will sleep for 2 seconds after printing one and odd will sleep for 1 second.
-There should not be any blocking of time from even function while it is sleeping.
+There should not be any blocking of time from even functioning while it is sleeping.

 ```python